KingTheSim/pypostblog/README.md

 Posts list page update commit 23.11.2023
 Updated the posts list, adding a paginator and limiting the number of posts that can be on a page at a given time.
 Added an account app with a user model for authentication.

+Accounts commit 24.11.2023
+Finished with the account registration for now.
+I need to work on the front-end a bit.